k0retux/fuddly/docs/source/tutorial.rst

 Defining the Targets
 ++++++++++++++++++++

-.. todo:: To be completed
+Many targets can be defined in a project file.
+They have to be referenced within a list pointed by the global variable ``targets`` of the project file.

+Within the tutorial project (``projects/tuto_proj.py``), multiple targets have been defined:

+- three different :class:`fuzzfmk.target.LocalTarget` for interacting with local programs;
+- a :class:`fuzzfmk.target.PrinterTarget` to communicating with a CUPS server;
-Within the tutorial project (``projects/tuto_proj.py``), a :class:`fuzzfmk.target.NetworkTarget` has been setup with two interfaces from which data can be sent to (and feedback retrieved from), plus an additional feedback source:
+- and finally a :class:`fuzzfmk.target.NetworkTarget` that is setup with two interfaces from which data can be sent to (and feedback retrieved from), plus an additional feedback source.

+Let's go on with this network target:

 .. code-block:: python
    :linenos: